gabor-trainer/devops-engineer-gitlab-2025-oct-13/additional-materials/0120 - GitLab CI-CD Variable Precedence Explained.md

 2. Use debug scripts to see actual values
 3. Remember: YAML is just defaults, UI settings override them

 Understanding variable precedence prevents confusion, security issues, and debugging headaches.
-Master this concept, and your CI/CD pipelines will be more secure, maintainable, and predictable!
+Master this concept, and your CI/CD pipelines will be more secure, maintainable, and predictable.